New Mexico Tech campus

 A 10 day residential academic program held on a prestigious college campuses throughout the USA.
 Attracting students with its cutting -edge academic strategies that help them realize their full potential for learning and for life skills that help increase confidence, motivation, leadership, and team work abilities.

-College & Careers is a two day career conference offered July 21-22 and August 4-5 2017, designed to help students, who will be entering their senior year in the fall, gain the experience and knowledge necessary to start making career decisions.
-Regardless of your background or academic interest you will find College & Careers to be a rewarding and fun way to explore your future.
+College & Careers is a two-day career conference offered in two sessions: July and August are designed to help students, who will be entering their senior year in the fall, gain the experience and knowledge necessary to start making career decisions.
+Regardless of their background or academic interest students will find College & Careers to be a rewarding and fun way to explore your future.

 Salisbury Summer School, Coed, Co-ed, Enrichment, Program, Reading, Writing, Math, Study Skills, ESL, English as a second language, SAT Preparation, in Massachusetts.

 This program is a one-week, non-residential summer workshop for rising high school sophomores, juniors and seniors to explore the process of creative writing in a non-competitive, non-judgmental environment.
 Participants have the opportunity to attend small writing and theatre workshops led by faculty and guest writers and theatre artists as well as attend and participate in readings.
 Classes are limited to 15 students with three faculty leaders per workshop to provide individual attention for each student.

 School of Creative and Performing Arts Summer Dance Camps